INTENT – to what do we aspire for our children?

 - Pixl maths assessments from Years 2 – 6

-– Whole class arithmetic and times table assessments in Years 3 and 4
+- Whole class times table assessments in Year 4

 - Whole class number sense maths assessments Year 1 and 2

-– Early Learning Goals (Number and Space and Shape and measure)
+- Early Learning Goals (Number and Numerical Patterns)

 - Year 4 multiplication test